zenglenn42/CityMatch/README.md

 ![alt](docs/img/harm-to-table.png)

-Sure, I can see all the column headers now, but there's room for just _one_ rown of city data, frustrating one's ability to make proximate comparisons to other cities.
+Sure, I can see all the column headers now, but there's room for just _one_ row of city data, frustrating one's ability to make proximate comparisons to other cities.
 Plus the scroll region is so small, it's almost too annoying to use.

-The victory lap becomes an unexpected mini-descent into the Kübler-Ross model of grief:
+The victory lap becomes an unexpected mini-descent into the [Kübler-Ross model of grief](https://www.mcgill.ca/oss/article/health-history/its-time-let-five-stages-grief-die):

 * ```denial```